ansys/pyadditive/doc/source/getting_started/index.rst

    python -m pip install -e .

-Then use the following command within the root folder of the project.
+Then, run this command from the root folder of the project:

 .. code:: bash